-The Trustees of the HarperCollins Executive Pension and Life Assurance Scheme (the "Scheme") have drawn up this Statement of Investment Principles (the "Statement to comply with the requirements of the Pensions Act 1995 (the "Act") and associated legislation including the Occupational Pension Schemes (Investment) Regulations 2005 (as amended).
+HarperCollins Publishers Pension Trustee Company Limited as Trustee of the HarperCollins Pension and Life Assurance Scheme (the "Scheme") has drawn up this Statement of Investment Principles (the "Statement") to comply with the requirements of the Pensions Act 1995 (the "Act") and associated legislation including the Occupational Pension Schemes (Investment) Regulations 2005 (as amended).
 The Statement is intended to affirm the investment principles that govern decisions about the Scheme's investments.
-The Trustees' investment responsibilities are governed by the Scheme's Trust Deed and Rules, of which this Statement takes full regard.
+The Trustee's investment responsibilities are governed by the Scheme's Trust Deed and Rules, of which this Statement takes full regard.